 Cutting Mats

-You may have seen or read about off-brand Cricut Mats like Nicapa.
-If your Cricut is still in warranty, it is recommend to use Cricut brand mats.
-Using non-branded mats may void the warranty for your Cricut.
-So you may want to hold off on off-brand mats like Nicapa until your Cricut is out of warranty.
+You may have seen or read about off-brand Cricut Mats like Nicapa mats.
+If your Cricut is still under warranty, it is recommended that you use Cricut brand mats.
+Using non-branded mats may void the warranty for your cutting machine, so you may want to hold off on off-brand mats like Nicapa until your Cricut is out of warranty.

 1 StrongGrip, 1 LightGrip, 1 StandardGrip Adhesive Cutting Mat 12″x12″